Nirma/blog/Notes/PragmaticProgrammer/Pragmatic_Programmer_greatest_hits.md

     - Don't become enslaved by TDD, TDD can help but also can be overdone and get in the way of software development.

  ### Names
    - Name well; Rename when needed.
    - If you can't come up with a good name for something, a name that makes sense then what you are trying to do has a high probability of also not making sense.
    - Be consistent
    - Follow common conventions of the language and programming environment you are using.

  # Chapters 8 &amp; 9 (There is a lot of overlap, it would be smoother to combine them here.)

- “`
- "I’ve never met a human being who would want to read 17,000 pages of documentation, and if there was, I’d kill him to get him out of the gene pool.
-Joseph Costello, President of Cadence"
+ > "I’ve never met a human being who would want to read 17,000 pages of documentation, and if there was, I’d kill him to get him out of the gene pool.

-David, Thomas; Hunt Andrew.
-The Pragmatic Programmer (p.
-392).
-Pearson Education.
-Kindle Edition.
-“`
+ >     - Joseph  Costello, President of Cadence"

  ### Agile is not a noun, it is how you do things
  - Agile is a method of responding to change and doing so frequently.